MileHacker Logo

 Getting Around Tips

 Purchase an Ankarakart immediately upon arrival.
-This card gives direct access to the public transport network.
+This card here gives direct access to the public transport network.

 Use Google Maps or Yandex Maps for real-time public transport directions.
 These apps give accurate route information and estimated travel times.
-Avoid rush hours, typically 07:00-09:00 in the morning and 17:00-19:00 in the evening, where feasible.
-Public transport can become very crowded during these times.
+Avoid rush hours, typically 07:00-09:00 in the morning and 17:00-19:00 in the evening, if possible.
+Public transport can become very crowded at these times.

 Getting Around Ankara.
 Public Transport, Taxis, Car Rental